XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 68. Using **Static Code Analysis** what kind of problems can you identify?
 69. Static Code Analysis **Slows Down CI Pipeline**, How will you fix it?
 70. When a build fails in Jenkins, How will you send an email?
+71. Can you explain the stages in your Jenkins pipeline for deploying your application?
+72. What stages have you defined in your Jenkins pipeline?
+73. How do you control roles and permissions in Jenkins?

 ---